Dridge/fantasy-award-assistant/README.md

 Other potential features are:

 1. Weightings for three categories that factor into manager of the month award
-1. a floor and cieling value for each category, if you are far and away the most dominant then disregard weightings
+1. a floor and ceiling value for each category, if you are far and away the most dominant then disregard weightings
 1. Change the categories that factor into manager of the month award
 1. Optional weekly awards (MoM but applied to the week)
 1. Manager of the year award